Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets live channels.](ref:getlivechannels)
+> For more information about the API call used go to [Get Live Channels](https://developer.nomad-cms.com/docs/get-live-channels)

 ## Get Live Channel